DudaLipinski/ReactWebsite/README.md

 Still missing:

-Route development.
+- Route development.
-Responsive on all screens.
+- Responsive on all screens.
+- Update remaining components to styled-components.